nanaaba-s/nanaaba-s/README.md

 • 💼 at Brainnest company

-• 🌱 Learning about Data science,Artificial Intelligence,Mobile app development and Robotics
+• 🌱 Learning Data science,Artificial Intelligence,Mobile app development and Robotics

 • 💞️ I’m looking to collaborate on more projects